-- (a) Confirmation of the date of birth and legal name, by taking a copy of a current valid official original identification document (e.g. birth certificate, passport, CPR or residence permit number);

-- (b) Confirmation of the permanent residential address by taking a copy of a recent utility bill, bank statement or similar statement from another licensee or financial institution, or some form of official correspondence or official documentation card, such as CPR, from a public/governmental authority, or a tenancy agreement or record of home visit by an official of the licensee (see also Guidance Notes under Part B Supplementary Information Appendix FC-(v)); and - (c) Where appropriate, direct contact with the customer by phone, letter or email to confirm relevant information, such as residential address information.
+- (a) Confirmation of the date of birth and legal name, by use of the national E-KYC application and if this is not practical, obtaining a copy of a current valid official original identification document (e.g. birth certificate, passport, national identity card, CPR or Iqama); - (b) Confirmation of the permanent residential address by use of the national E-KYC application and if this is not practical, obtaining a copy of a recent utility bill, bank statement or similar statement from another licensee or financial institution, or some form of official correspondence or official documentation card, such as national identity card or CPR, from a public/governmental authority, or a tenancy agreement or record of home visit by an official of the licensee; and - (c) Where appropriate, direct contact with the customer by phone, letter or email to confirm relevant information, such as residential address information.

-Any document copied for the purpose of identification verification must be an original.
+Any document copied or obtained for the purpose of identification verification in a face-to-face customer due diligence process must be an original.
 An authorised official of the licensee must certify the copy, by writing on it the words 'original sighted', together with the date and his signature.
 Equivalent measures must be taken for electronic copies.